SonjaWisnotavailable/firstproject/README.md

   ## Bugs Found

-  I had a number of small issues arise during my initial testing and when I looked back over the code itself one line at a time, after rectifying this the website was much more responsive, however I am learning more about flex-box implementation and I intend to become far more knowledgable with the use of them to help with responsiveness.
+  I had a number of small issues arise during my initial testing and when I looked back over the code itself one line at a time, I found stray divs, missing paragraphs and small things like that.
+After rectifying this the website was much more responsive, passed all of the testing etc. However I am learning more about flex-box implementation and I intend to become far more experienced with the use of them to help with responsiveness.